Kenneth R. Powell

 Kenneth R. Powell (1915 – September 16, 1987) was a Major General of the United States Air Force.

 Early life

 Kenneth R. Powell was born in 1915 on a small farm in McMinnville, before moving to Bozeman, Montana after a short stay in Oregon.
 In 1921, his family moved to Tacoma, Washington.
 He graduated from Stadium High School in 1934.
 On the fall of 1934, he entered the Washington State University.
 He was a varsity letterman in track and field, a Reserve Officers Training Corps cadet, and was a member of the Scabbard and Blade, Crimson Circle, national senior men's honorary society, and Phi Delta Theta fraternity.
-He graduated in June 6, 1938 with a Bachelor of Arts degree in Sociology and Psychology with a reserve commission as a second lieutenant.
+He graduated on June 6, 1938, with a Bachelor of Arts degree in Sociology and Psychology with a reserve commission as a second lieutenant.